stav/sirem/docs/PLANS_IMPLEMENTATION.md

 ## Working with Metadata Fields

 The `metadata` JSONB field provides flexibility for storing additional plan information that doesn't fit into the standard schema.
 This is particularly useful for:

+**🎯 SCHEMA DEFINITION: The metadata structure is defined in two sources of truth that must be kept in sync:**
+- `data/schema/plans-metadata-schema.json` - JSON Schema for validation and tooling
+- `src/lib/plan-metadata-utils.ts` - TypeScript interface for type safety

+**⚠️ IMPORTANT: When adding, modifying, or removing metadata fields, update BOTH files to maintain consistency.**

 1. **Extended Benefits**: Benefits that vary by carrier or year (card, fitness, transportation)
 2. **Prescription Drug Details**: Complex RX coverage that needs more than the pharmacy_benefit field